-SUMMARY OF ELECTION PROCE DURES
+SUMMARY OF ELECTION PROCED DURES

 SCHOOL COMMUNITY COUNCIL

-(to be filed with Principal)
+to be filed with Principal)

 School: Area:

-Principal: Date e:
+Principal: Date:

-The total number of positions be ouncil (S.C.C.) will
+1. The total number of positions o on our School Community Council (S.C.)
+C.) will

-2. The number of S.C.C. parents/membership on the council. guardians will be who will represent a majority of the
+2. The number of S.C.C. parents/§ membership on the council. guardians will bewho will r epresent a majority of the

-3. The number of seats in each calculated and the seats in each ca ategory and the related term n of office on the S.C.C. are as follows:
+3. The number of seats in each ca itegory and the related term of office or n the S.C.C. are as follows:

 Category # of Positions Term of Office

 Parents/Guardians

 Student(s)

-Teacher(s)
+Гeacher(s)

 Non-teaching Employee(s)

 Community Representative(s)

 School Principal

 4. The Principal will send a letter process.
-This letter will be sent of • School Community Council election
+This letter will be sent o to inform all parents of the School Com on(date). nmunity Council election

-5. The period for filing parent/gu and end on weeks. n forms will begin on period will be a minimum of three (3)
+and end on ardian candidate nomination forms will This time period will

+weeks.